 Advanced Placement (AP) is a program in the United States and Canada created by the College Board which offers college-level curricula and examinations to high school students.
 American colleges and universities may grant placement and course credit to students who obtain high scores on the examinations.
 The AP curriculum for each of the various subjects is created for the College Board by a panel of experts and college-level educators in that field of study.
 For a high school course to have the designation, the course must be audited by the College Board to ascertain that it satisfies the AP curriculum.
 If the course is approved, the school may use the AP designation and the course will be publicly listed on the AP Course Ledger.

-Southwood will begin to offer pre-AP in a number of Grade 9 subject areas in the fall of 2018.
-For more information on options to be offered at Southwood, please visit our AP page in the Academics section, or click here for this summary document of AP Pathways at Southwood.
+Southwood offers pre-AP opportunities in a number of Grade 9 & 10 subject areas.
+For more information on options offered at Southwood, please visit our AP page in the Academics section, or click here for this summary document of AP Pathways at Southwood.

 The College Board website (click here) also offers detailed information on the program and its benefits.